If you are wondering how to be a digital nomad in Thailand – the first step is to get a Visa!

 Chiang Mai is located in the northern part of Thailand.

-If you are the kind of digital nomad who prefers to be surrounded by lush greenery with access to plenty of outdoor activities, then this is the perfect digital nomad destination in Thailand for you.
+If you are the kind of digital nomad who prefers to be surrounded by lush greenery with access to plenty of outdoor activities, then this is the perfect digital nomad destination.

 This is also a popular destination for digital nomads to meet up and have digital nomad courses and digital nomad conferences as well.